nn-nagar/media_company_console/README.md

 Test all Rest APIS in PostMan : for list APIs use GET method

-      Deatil APis use GET Method
+      Detail APis use GET Method
       Create APIs use POST method
       Update APIs use PUT method
       Delete APIS use DELETE method